Plays & Playwrights

 With the Democratic National Convention on our doorstep in an election year, join us to examine the good, bad and ugly of politics, pop culture and the written word.
 From blogs to cartoons to social satire on-stage, we are adrift a seemingly endless political gab-fest.
 What makes great political writing?
 How do you create a space for a meaningful exchange of ideas in the 24-hour assault of political punditry?
 How does theatrical writing fit into, or not fit into, the great social discussion?
-Panelists will include Philadelphia favorite Jen Childs of 1812 Productions’ annual political review This is the Week That Is, Greater Philadelphia Chamber of Commerce's Malcolm Kenyatta, and Inquirer writer Amy Rosenberg.
+Panelists will include Philadelphia favorite Jen Childs of 1812 Productions’ annual political review This is the Week That Is, Greater Philadelphia Chamber of Commerce's Malcolm Kenyatta, and Philadelphia Inquirer writer Amy Rosenberg.
 We’ll explore these questions and more at the PlayPenn Conference Symposium moderated by playwright Jacqueline Goldfinger.

 Summer Education Offerings

 For details and registration about this wide-range of classes for theater lovers and theater artists, please visit our classes page.